 After that draft, which was published in Macrobiotics Today, we invited feedback and suggestions from other well-known macrobiotic experts.
 Simon Brown recently made additional suggestions and revisions for the definition.
 In addition, Simon suggested that the definition become a topic for the international teacher’s meeting in Berlin at the end of October.
 This is something we plan to do in order to build true consensus among the community to accurately represent the meaning of macrobiotic practice.

 George Ohsawa coined the word “macrobiotique” while he was living in France.
 Norio pointed out that the word in French has greater clarity because it automatically translates to “great life.”
 In English however, this macrobiotic meaning is not immediately apparent, which has in turn created a lot of misunderstanding and confusion.
 Norio felt it was important to come up with a comprehensive macrobiotics definition, and the idea appealed to Denny as well.

 The following principles and values are based on the writings of the early twentieth-century philosopher George Ohsawa.
 His and our intention is to cultivate individual and world health, social and environmental consciousness, and a fulfilling life.
 Here they are written concisely in modern language to answer the questions of “What is macrobiotics?”.
-Books, websites, and social media have material for further study.
+Our online macrobiotic store, books, websites, and social media have material for further study.